itsnayabsd/website/_drafts/embedded-linux-00-getting-started.md

  - In `Paths and misc options`, change *Maximum log level to see* to DEBUG.
  - In `Toolchain options`
    - Set *Tuple's alias* to *arm-linux-rpi3*.
 This generates names such as *arm-linux-rpi3-gcc* etc.
- - In `Target options` - Change bitness to 64
  - In `C library`, change *C library* to uClibc.
  - In `Debug facilites`, disable everything.